BetaNYC/SLAM/README.md

   * Clearly state the purpose of your change in the description field for each commit.

 ## Architecture
 SLAM is a landing page that displays a Carto basemap and markers for each row of four datasets stored in BetaNYC's Carto account (1) 311 complaints about a club/restaurant/bar since 2017, 2) active SLA licenses, 3) sidewalk cafe licenses, and 4) the location of restaurant inspections).
+It also displays polygons representing buildings DCP has classed as schools and churches.
 Clicking on a marker further queries the datasets stored in Carto for additional information about the complaint/license/inspection.
 Datasets in in Carto are regularly automatically synced with datasets stored in the NYC or the NYS Open Data Portals.
 Searching for a NYC location queries the City's Geoclient API for the geo-coordinates that correspond to the entered address, and the map repositions to this location.

 ## Backend Services